jabrams-11/Synthetic-Data/README.md

 ### Integration Flow

 1. **Initialization**
-   - Script is launched via Blender's Python interface
+   - Script is launched via Blender's Python interface through Terminal or Blender Script Editor
    - Configuration files are loaded
    - Scene is reset and prepared